solidsnack/r10c/README.md

 - Every element is either 1.25 or 1.28 times the previous element.
 The standard series has ratios of 1.23, 1.25, 1.28 and ≈1.30 between adjacent elements.
-  - In consqeuence, we call this the R10f series, because it has fewer factors.
 - Most elements are exactly twice the element 3 steps before them.
   - The exception is the second element, 1.25 (or 12.5, &c) -- the element 3
     steps before it is 0.64 (or 6.4, &c.).